 What is the value of an informed decision?
 At OODA Loop, we seek to surface decision intelligence that provides meaningful perspective for leaders and analysts looking to make the most informed decisions possible.
 This list below represent developments that fit the category of operating in a VUCA world, identifying and responding to Gray Rhino risks, or opportunities from advancements in emerging technology domains.
 These are issues we think our members should be tracking and map to collection requirements for our team to keep you as informed as possible.
+This report is updated throughout the year with the goal of providing a quick reference for corporate boards and their directors in need of strategic insights.
+CEOs and other C-Suite leaders can use this list to update and shape strategies and actions.
+This report is best read in conjunction with the yearly OODA Almanac, which characterizes key trends which will drive actions throughout the year.

 We categorize and summarize these big trends into Geopolitical Issues, Technology Trends, Cyber Risk Issues, and Recommendations for Action.